ParcelPilot

 Single-order workflow

-- Review the shipment contents and set the quantities to send now.
+6. Review and adjust the quantities to send now.

 What happens next: